GoogleCloudPlatform/protoc-gen-bq-schema/README.md

 `protoc --bq-schema_out=. foo.proto` will generate a file named `foo/bar_table.schema`.
 The message `foo.Baz` is ignored because it doesn't have option `gen_bq_schema.bigquery_opts`.

+`protoc --bq-schema_out=. --bq-schema_opt=single-message foo.proto` will generate a file named `foo/foo.schema`.
+The message `foo.Baz` is also ignored because it is not the first message in the file.

 ## License